roe-dl/weewx-sqlupload/README.md

 * There are different PHP MySQL drivers.
 If you encounter error messages about unsuccessful database access in the browser, try another driver by setting `php_mysql_driver` to `mysqli` or `pdo`, respectively.
+* If you are not sure whether the database records are updated, open an SQL editor and open the table.
+There is a column holding the modification time included.

 ## Links